+The setup is organized and run by the stable manager for that session.
 The stable manager will announce guidelines and rules (approved by D4K) that she/he feels will create a successful environment.
-In general, participants can expect a set up that is very similar to stabling at an away show.
-Keep in mind, storage space is shared.
-There is usually a shared room dedicated to feed and supplements.
-You may be asked to use a specific size/shape container for your feed.
-It is recommended that any trunk or storage container is water tight if contents are required to stay dry.
-Shavings may be in bulk and banked or bagged.
-This will be determined at each session.
-All stalls have an exterior window, fly spray system, and fans.
+In general, participants should expect to set up very similar to stabling at an away show.
+Keep in mind, storage space is limited.
+You can utilize space in front of your stall for your trunk, but no personal trunks are permitted in the center aisle.
+An out building with cover will be utilized for shavings.
+These may be bulk or bagged.
+WIT will also have use of two private climate controlled tack rooms.
+There is one room dedicated to feed and supplements.
+You may be asked to use a specific size/ shape container for your feed.
+It is recommended that any stall front trunk or storage container is water tight if contents are required to stay dry.
+All stalls are matted, have a fan, fly spray system, and water source.
 You should not plan to hang your own fan unless your horse has some special medical requirements.
 Personal fans must be approved in advance.
+Stay tuned for specifics from your stable manager as space is assessed and needs are reviewed.
+You will receive instructions on how to plan and what to pack.
+If you have approved parking for your trailer on-site, keep in mind you can also utilize this space for storage.